lmmx/tap/README.md

 ```

 - The `single_file` option defaults to False, but this creates many files (one per transcript,
-  derived from a chunk of one or more audio segments, around 60 per 3 hour program).
+  derived from a chunk of one or more audio segments, around 60 per 3 hour programme).
 With
   `single_file=True`, one file `transcript_summaries.mmd` is generated for the web (i.e. a single
   web page).